 The option overlay is a strategic, persistent exposure meant to hedge against market moves and to add convexity to the Fund.
 If the market goes up, the Fund's returns may outperform the market because the Adviser will sell or exercise the call options.
 If the market goes down, the Fund's returns may fall less than the market because the Adviser will sell or exercise the put options.
 The Adviser selects options based upon its evaluation of relative value based on cost, strike price (price that the option can be bought or sold by the option holder) and maturity (the last date the option contract is valid) and will exercise or close the options based on maturity or portfolio rebalancing requirements.
 The Fund anticipates purchasing and selling options on a monthly, quarterly, and annual basis, depending upon the Fund's rebalancing requirements and the individual option expiration dates.
-However, the Fund may rebalance its option portfolio on a more frequent basis for a number of reasons such as market volatility renders the protection provided by the option strategy ineffective or an option position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
+However, the Fund may rebalance its option position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
 While the option overlay is intended to improve the Fund's performance, there is no guarantee that it will do so.